codedread/bitjs/README.md

 ## History

 This project grew out of another project of mine, [kthoom](https://github.com/codedread/kthoom) (a comic book reader implemented in the browser).
-This repository was automatically exported from [my original repository on GoogleCode](https://code.google.com/p/bitjs) and has undergone considerable changes and improvements since then, including adding streaming support, starter RarVM support, tests, many bug fixes, and updating the code to modern JavaScript and supported features.
+This repository was automatically exported from [my original repository on GoogleCode](https://code.google.com/p/bitjs) and has undergone considerable changes and improvements since then.